Plugin Tooling

 You can find a list of open-source plugins to reference, add a new feature, or fix a bug.
 We welcome and encourage pull requests!

 This is the main tool for developing plugins.
-Installation instructions for icon-plugin is available in the Getting Started document.
+Installation instructions for insight-plugin is available in the Getting Started document.

-The subcommand build constructs artifacts for plugin development.
+The make command constructs artifacts for plugin development.

 Arguments